 A judge can order probation as a community sentence that may follow time spent in custody, or as part of another community sentence such as a fine.
 Probation is a sentence that requires you to follow certain conditions for a set period of time the judge decides.
 It can be up to three years.
 During that time, you must follow the rules in your probation order.
 Usually, that means you must keep the peace, be of good behaviour, report regularly to a probation officer and keep the probation officer informed of your current address.
 Depending on the offence, you may also have to avoid certain people, not use alcohol or drugs, attend counselling, pay back damages you caused to the victim or perform community service.

-A conditional sentence is a sentence you serve in the community, instead of in jail.
+A sentence with a maximum length of 2 years less a day, served in the community, instead of in jail, under the supervision of a probation officer.
 Judges use conditional sentences only if they are satisfied you are not a danger to the community and do not have a history of failing to obey court orders.
 There are some situations in which a judge cannot give you a conditional sentence.
-For example, you cannot be given a conditional sentence if your sentence is longer than two years or the penalty for the offence requires a minimum jail term.
+For example, you cannot be given a conditional sentence if the penalty for the offence requires a minimum jail term.
 A conditional sentence usually has strict conditions, including a curfew.
 If you disobey the conditions, a judge can order you to serve a portion or the remainder of your sentence in jail.

 Depending on your circumstances and the type of offence you committed, a judge may decide to put off sentencing you and instead place you on probation with conditions.
 This is referred to as suspending your sentence.
 If you do not obey the terms of your probation, you may be brought back to court and be subjected to a more serious sentence.